c24b/crawax/README.rst

 Export the results
 -----------------------------
-Crawtext provides a simple method to export results stored in database in JSON valid format (a proper JSON ARRAY) and compressed to intgrate Crawtext manager
+Crawtext provides a simple method to export results stored in database in JSON valid format (a proper JSON ARRAY) and compressed to be integrated into the Cortext manager available here <http://manager.cortext.net/>

 Simply use crawtext.py export **/the collection name: sources or results or logs/*** .
 You can specify the filename format with --o option [By defaut it will hold EXPORT_ + the name of the project i.e. the **database name**] and will be stored in zip in the current directory